-As the use of fire modeling tools increases in support of day-to-day nuclear power plant applications the importance of verification and validation (V&V) studies for these tools also increases.
+As the use of fire modeling tools increases in support of day-to-day nuclear power plant applications including fire risk studies, the importance of verification and validation (V&V) studies for these tools also increases.
 V&V studies afford fire modeling analysts confidence in applying analytical tools by quantifying and discussing the performance of the given model in predicting the fire conditions measured in a particular experiment.
 The underlying assumptions, capabilities, and limitations of the model are discussed and evaluated as part of the V&V study.

-The main objective of this report is to document a V&V study for the MAGIC zone model, in accordance with ASTM E 1355, Standard Guide for Evaluating the Predictive Capability of Deterministic Fire Models [Ref.
+The main objective of this study is to document a V&V study for the MAGIC zone model, in accordance with ASTM E1355, Standard Guide for Evaluating the Predictive Capability of Deterministic Fire Models [Ref.
 1].
-MAGIC is a zone model developed and maintained by Electricité de France (EdF), which officially released the latest version of the model (Version V4.1.1b) in 2005.
-The MAGIC software calculates fire-generated conditions (e.g., hot gas layer temperature, etc) in single- or multi-compartment geometries as a function of time [Refs.
+MAGIC is a zone model developed and maintained by Electricité de France (EdF), which officially released the latest version of the model in 2005.
+The MAGIC software calculates fire-generated conditions single or multi-compartment geometries as a function of time [Refs.
 2, 3, and 4].

-The MAGIC software is a classical two-zone model for fire simulations, with capabilities to process multi-compartment problems.
-Each compartment is divided into two volumes, which are assumed to have homogeneous thermo-physical properties.
-The solution of the mass and energy balances accumulated in each zone, together with the ideal gas law and equation of heat conduction into the walls, results in the predicted environmental conditions generated by the fire.
+The MAGIC software is a classical thermal model for fire simulations in zones able to process communicative multi-compartment problems.
+Each compartment is divided into two volumes, which are assumed to be homogeneous.
+The solution of the mass and energy balances accumulated on each zone, together with the ideal gas law and equation of heat conduction into the walls, results in the environmental conditions generated by the fire.

-Consistent with ASTM E 1355, this document is structured as follows:
+Consistent with ASTM E1355, this document is structured as follows:

 - Chapter 2 provides qualitative background information about MAGIC and the V&V process. - Chapter 3 presents a technical description of MAGIC, which includes the underlying physics and chemistry inherent in the model.
 The description includes assumptions and approximations, an assessment of whether the open literature provides sufficient scientific evidence to justify the approaches and assumptions used, and an assessment of empirical or reference data used for constant or default values in the context of the model.
-MAGIC's source code and technical description are EdF proprietary material (available to EPRI members only); consequently, this report provides only a technical summary of this material. - Chapter 4 documents the mathematical and numerical robustness of MAGIC, which involves verifying that the implementation of the model matches the stated documentation. - Chapter 5 presents a sensitivity analysis.
-The sensitivity analysis explores and discusses the effects of variations in the input parameters on MAGIC outputs.
+MAGIC's source code and technical description are EDF proprietary material; consequently, this report provides only a technical summary of this material. - Chapter 4 documents the mathematical and numerical robustness of MAGIC, which involves verifying that the implementation of the model matches the stated documentation. - Chapter 5 presents a sensitivity analysis, for which the researchers defined a base case scenario and varied selected input parameters in order to explore MAGIC's capabilities for modeling typical characteristics of NPP fire scenarios.